The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 Racial Justice and Black-Jewish Relations

-The history of cooperation between the Jewish communities pre-dates the Civil Rights Movement.
-Despite the media's portrayal of the communities acrimony, this cooperation continues.
+The history of cooperation between the Jewish communities pre-dates the Civil Rights Movement and continues today.
 The RAC continues to work on significant civil rights legislation and other issues of concern to both the African-American and Jewish communities.

 In the past few decades the perception that this partnership no longer exists, that it is an historical artifact, has permeated American popular culture.
 However, the RAC has been at the center of more events in the name of Black-Jewish relations than almost any other issue.
 Although there is always the chance of problems in the interactions between individuals in the two communities, cooperation exists at the local and national level on all issues that have an impact, directly and/or indirectly, on black Americans and Jews.
 The two communities work together in leading the fight on several issues, including welfare, economic justice, affirmative action, reproductive rights and gay/lesbian issues.